Skip to Content

 No riding instructor?
 This classic book can help you develop a balanced seat – which will reduce saddle sores.

-Riding lessons can help us to develop a balanced, soft, and secure seat.
-This eliminates many issues.
-If you don’t have a riding instructor, check out the book Centered Riding by Sally Swift, this classic book was published in the 1980’s and has been consistently popular since then because the methods are so effective for developing a more comfortable, secure seat for both english and western riders.
+If you don’t have a riding instructor or have access to one nearby, check out the book Centered Riding by Sally Swift.
+This classic book was published in the 1980’s and has been consistently popular since then because the methods are so effective for developing a more comfortable, secure seat for both English and Western riders.

 Developing Tolerance